apolo49/before-the-start-dnd-campaign-notes/content/Setting/Languages/Ebibu.md

 Ebibu is named after the city of [[Ebbu]] an important city to the Southeast of [[Solaum]] in the [[Qatha Sandlands]].
 Ebbu was a major centre of civilisation and is considered by the Qatha Culture as their original homeland.
 It is written using the Ebibu Script, a syllabary used only by this language, it used to be adopted by other languages, but then fell out of favour.
 In the [[Ebbu Grand Library]] there is a [[Tablet of Ebilari|tablet]] that can be used to transliterate Ebibu, Solari and Latin Characters between each other.

 Ebibu was once the lingua franca of the Qatha Sandlands.
 It has slowly declined in influence after the fall of the [[Nepululma Empire]] which spanned the area.
 It was the official language of many empires before this though including the [[Ebbu Empire]], [[Nibi Empire]], [[Urkesh Empire]], and the [[Suhania]].
-It is still the language of many modern states and a second language in the [[Eceh]] Empire.
+It is still the language of many modern states and a second language in the [[Setting/Nations/Echeh|Echeh]] Empire.

 # History and Writing
 ## Writing
 Ebibu is written using the Ebibu Syllabary, a script that was not invented by the Qatha peoples, but instead by a far off land that has since lost contact.
 It bears resemblance to old elven writing systems found in the far East.

-Historically it is written on the leaves of the now-extinct Tusari Palm, but a close relative of the plant has since been found and is heavily farmed in [[Al-Tusaria]] and its capital [[Ebbu]].
+Historically it is written on the leaves of the now-extinct Tusari Palm, but a close relative of the plant has since been found and is heavily farmed in [[Nations/Ebbu|Ebbu]] and its capital [[Ebbu]].

 # Phonology
 ## Consonants